push-ai/ai-eng-ops/README.md

 Your team submits a pull request.
 The AI automatically reviews code against your team's standards, checks for security vulnerabilities, suggests improvements, and ensures consistency with existing patterns—turning every PR into a learning opportunity.

 ### Automated Test Generation
-Connect your test framework to MCP.
 When you write new features, the AI generates comprehensive test suites including unit tests, integration tests, and edge cases based on your team's testing standards and coverage requirements.
+Connect to your test frameworks and CI/CD systems for automated test execution and coverage tracking.

 ### Intelligent Incident Response
-When production issues occur, the AI accesses your runbooks, recent changes, and monitoring data via MCP.
+When production issues occur, the AI accesses your runbooks, recent changes, and monitoring data from your engineering tools.
 It generates incident reports, suggests remediation steps, and documents post-mortems following your team's established processes.

 ### Architecture Decision Records (ADRs)
 Every significant technical decision gets automatically documented.
 The AI helps draft ADRs by pulling context from code, discussions, and existing decisions, ensuring nothing gets lost as teams scale.